jplane/DurableStateMachines/README.md

 - adherence to the spec
 	- but ultimately support other formats beyond XML :-)

-- portable core runtime that goes wherever .NET Core goes (no external dependencies)
+- portable core runtime that goes wherever .NET Core goes (minimal/no external dependencies)

 - useful abstractions to drive environment-specific integration
 	- data model storage